Ten Popular Industrial Robot Applications

 In other industries, such as agriculture, robotic drones can examine a field to find deficiencies in crops.
 They can analyze the water and dryness levels while determining the ripeness of the goods.
 Mobile robots and drones monitor oil and gas pipelines and electric transmission systems performing regular inspection and looking for signs of maintenance needs, to efficiently dispatch maintenance teams.

-At their core, robots still do the mundane, monotonous and time-consuming tasks employees don’t enjoy while providing invaluable data to improve operations.
+At their core, robots still do the mundane, monotonous and time-consuming tasks employees don't enjoy while providing invaluable data to improve operations.
 Without sensors and other recent advancements, none of this would be possible.
 Artificial intelligence (AI), of course, is a key part of the conversation.
-AI will reshape robotic capabilities, but that’s still at least a decade in the future.
+AI will reshape the capabilities of robotic tecnhology, but that's still at least a decade in the future.
 In the meantime, AI can help companies take a population of robots that do the same task and provide all the data to a centralized location, which in return can be used to make that whole network of robots smarter and more efficient.

-In robotics, success is about exponentials.
-It’s riding exponential technology curves in related industries to robots in order to drive adoption.
-It’s hard to drive technology innovation within an industry—but when you adopt technologies from “outside” industries, opportunities are limitless.
+In industrial robotics, success is about exponentials.
+It's riding exponential technology curves in related industries to robots in order to drive adoption.
+It's hard to drive technology innovation within an industry-but when you adopt technologies from "outside" industries, opportunities are limitless.